p1ng-request/docs/templates/GitHub/GitHub_Get_active_projects.md

 **Author:** [Sanjeet Attili](https://www.linkedin.com/in/sanjeet-attili-760bab190/)

-The objective of the notebook is provide a list of active projects that an organization is working on
+**Description:** This notebook provides an overview of active projects on GitHub.

 ## Input